-The first issue worth addressing here is the one of symbolism.
+The first issue worth addressing here is the symbolism.
 Namely, unless your brand is already a household name, your audience will start looking for clues about you as soon as they encounter you.
 Therefore, you need a logo that’s symbolic of what you do.
-For instance, as a healthcare organization, you want to use a cross, a heart, a Band-Aid, an injection, a thermometer or a Rod of Asclepius as a symbol.
-In this way, your audience doesn’t even have to look up the ‘about us’ section in order to figure out your industry.
+For instance, as a healthcare organization, you want to use across a heart, a Band-Aid, an injection, a thermometer, or a Rod of Asclepius as a symbol.
+In this way, your audience doesn’t even have to look up the ‘about us’ section to figure out your industry.

-The problem with most common symbols, nonetheless, lies in the fact that everyone is already using them.
-This means that in order to stay unique, you have to use variations or alterations.
-This might lead you astray, seeing as how an effort to stand out might push you towards changing so much that your logo becomes abstract or outright confusing.
-This creates a completely different problem, seeing as how it might frustrate your audience upon their failure to discern it.
+Nonetheless, the problem with most common symbols lies in the fact that everyone is already using them.
+This means that to stay unique, you have to use variations or alterations.
+This might lead you astray, seeing how an effort to stand out might push you towards changing so much that your logo becomes abstract or outright confusing.
+This creates a completely different problem, seeing how it might frustrate your audience upon their failure to discern it.

 Yet another issue with complex symbols lies in one’s inability to verbalize it.
 If they can’t describe your logo with words (at least easily), you might find it harder to gain word of mouth recommendations.
-In fact, a failure to verbalize the predominant element of the logo might lead to failure to remember the logo later on entirely.
-This might not be so horrible for brand recognition but it might make your brand awareness a bit more difficult in the long run.
+In fact, a failure to verbalize the logo’s predominant element might lead to failure to remember the logo later on entirely.
+This might not be so horrible for brand recognition, but it might make your brand awareness a bit more difficult in the long run.

 2. Color inspires emotion

 Colors also have their symbolism; a red cross symbolizes a health organization while a white or a black one more likely stand for a religious organization.
-Nevertheless, this is not the main role of a color.
+Nevertheless, this is not the main role of color.
 In its essence, a color is there to inspire a certain emotion.
-For instance, black stands for power or sophistication, white stands for hope and purity while red is the color of love, passion or danger.
+For instance, black stands for power or sophistication.
+White stands for hope and purity, while red is the color of love, passion, or danger.
 Depending on the emotion you’re trying to evoke, you get to choose a color from the specter.
-Moreover, blue is the color of tranquility, yellow symbolizes intellect and warmth, while green is the color of luck, nature, and growth.
+Moreover, blue is the color of tranquility.
+Yellow symbolizes intellect and warmth, while green is the color of luck, nature, and growth.

-The tricky part about a certain color is the fact that you get to choose whether to use it on its own or in a certain combination.
-With a combination, you’ll have an easier job at being unique, however, it is quite possible to send contradictory, even confusing signals.
-Therefore, it might be cleaner, simpler and more transparent to simply pick a color and stick to it.
+The tricky part about a certain color is that you get to choose whether to use it on its own or in a certain combination.
+With a combination, you’ll have an easier job of being unique.
+However, it is quite possible to send contradictory, even confusing signals.
+Therefore, it might be cleaner, simpler, and more transparent to pick a color and stick to it.
 In this way, you are solving not only the issue of the color of your logo but also the main color of your entire brand.
-We’re talking about the uniforms of your staff, the product packages (like with Coca-Cola or McDonald’s) and much, much more.
+We’re talking about your staff’s uniforms, the product packages (like with Coca-Cola or McDonald’s), and much, much more.

 3. The psychology of shape

-Needless to say, when going with symbols, this might not be as relevant but when designing an abstract logo, it might be something to look out for.
-The problem with these rules is that they can sometimes be so overwhelming and in order to tackle them, you need to find someone skilled and experienced enough in logo design services.
+Needless to say, when going with symbols, this might not be as relevant, but when designing an abstract logo, it might be something to look out for.
+The problem with these rules is that they can sometimes be so overwhelming, and to tackle them, you need to find someone skilled and experienced enough in logo design services.

 4. People don’t actually read

-While words and letters may be crucial to some logos, there are situations in which you need to rethink about your need to include a word into your logo design.
-Monograms and initials serve as outstanding logos, provided that the idea isn’t already taken within your industry but what about words or even full sentences?
-Sure, someone closely examining your logo may be able to read and understand the message but most people won’t really bother.
+While words and letters may be crucial to some logos, there are situations in which you need to rethink your need to include a word into your logo design.
+Monograms and initials serve as outstanding logos, provided that the idea isn’t already taken within your industry, but what about words or even full sentences?
+Sure, someone closely examining your logo may be able to read and understand the message, but most people won’t really bother.
 Therefore, sticking to an image or a notion is much better.
-If you have to use words, try sticking with something short, simple and memorable.
-Moreover, avoid words that have a potential for a spelling mistake (double letter word or those with a hyphen).
+If you have to use words, try sticking with something short, simple, and memorable.
+Moreover, avoid words that can potentially spell a spelling mistake (double letter word or those with a hyphen).

 5. Watch out for something unintentionally inappropriate

-When combining seemingly simple shapes and symbols, it’s completely possible that you make an inappropriate or a misleading shape.
-For you, this might slip unnoticed since you already know what the logo is about to represent, yet, don’t expect everyone else to be as oblivious.
-In order to ensure this is not the case, try bringing in several different outsiders (belonging to different demographic groups) and ask them what they think about it.
+When combining seemingly simple shapes and symbols, you may make an inappropriate or misleading shape.
+For you, this might slip unnoticed since you already know what the logo is about to represent.
+Yet, don’t expect everyone else to be as oblivious.
+To ensure this is not the case, try bringing in several different outsiders.
+Belonging to different demographic groups and ask them what they think about it.
 Sometimes, it’s not just a lack of perspective but a generational or a culture gap that stands in your way.

-As you can see, the principles of proper logo design aren’t many but they are all equally vital to the success of the design process.
-Ignoring them is a business practice that is bound to return to haunt you in the future.
-Nevertheless, with a bit of research, some testing and the right counsel on your side, you have nothing to fear.
+As you can see, the principles of proper logo design aren’t many.
+But they are all equally vital to the design process’s success.
+In conclusion, Ignoring them is a business practice bound to return to haunt you in the future.
+Nevertheless, with a bit of research, some testing, and the right counsel on your side, you have nothing to fear.